NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 small.
 For this reason the SOFT5 entities have namespaces, similar to how vocabularies are defined in OWL.
-The version number is a pragmatic solution to handle how properties of an Entity might evolve during the developmen process.
+The version number is a pragmatic solution to handle how properties of an Entity might evolve during the development process.
 In order to handle different versions of a software, the entity version number can be used to identify the necessary transformation between two data sets.

 ## Collections
 A collection is defined as a set of entities and relationships between them.
-Collections are themself defined as entities, and can this contain other collections as well.
+Collections are themselves defined as entities, and can this contain other collections as well.
 This is useful to represent the knowledge of the domain where data exists, in order to find data that relates to other data, but also to uniquely identify a complete data